Touch Screen, Touch Panel

 Types of Touch Screens from Design Mark

 To achieve the desired human to machine interface, there are a number of different touch screen technologies available.
-Design Mark offers a variety of touch screen technologies, including:
+Through its suppliers, Design Mark offers a variety of touch screen technologies, including the following:

 Resistive Touch Screens